 Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+For this online course, attendance will be based on a student completing work by the due date for each item.
 Due to South Plains College attendance policies, any student who fails to attend two consecutive weeks during the semester or fails to attempt a minimum of two major grades may be dropped from the course with an 'X' or 'F.' Students who enroll in a course but have "Never Attended" by the official census date, as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records.
-A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course a grade of "X" or "F" as determined by the instructor.
-Instructors are responsible for clearly stating their administrative drop policy in the course syllabus, and it is the student's responsibility to be aware of that policy.
+Simply logging into class before the official attendance date does not count as attending - at least one assignment must also be submitted.
+A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively stating their administrative drop policy in the course syllabus, and it is the student's responsibility to be aware of that policy.